The cold earth slept below

 Might visit thee at will.

-These photographs were taken with a 4x5 view camera in the Sqeuoia National Forest, California.
-Except for the last one (Nikon D800).
+Taken with a 4x5 view camera in the Sqeuoia National Forest, California.
 Thank God for my husband who carried that bad boy through the snow, literally uphill both ways.